-Let’s have a look at the personality of chihuahuas and how to effectively introduce them into your household!
+Let’s look at the personality of chihuahuas and how to introduce them into your household effectively!

 Do Chihuahuas Get Along with Cats?